-To reach Twitch Partnership requires a channel passing a manual review from Twitch staff.
-To even be eligible to apply for Partner the minimum metrics required as stated by Twitch are:
+Reaching Twitch Partnership requires a channel passing a manual review from Twitch staff.
+To minimum eligibility requirements for Twitch partners are:

-- Concurrent viewership of 75 viewers within the last 30 days
+• Concurrent viewership of 75 average viewers within the last 30 days

 How to Get Partnered on Twitch